From BR Bullpen

 Biographical Information

-He was secured by the Pittsburgh Pirates but was sent to the minors for more experience and would arrive in the major leagues with the Chicago White Sox for the 1924 season.
-Leo would spend seven seasons in the majors, three with the Chicago club in (1924-25 & 28) and after being drafted by the Boston Braves on September 10, 1931 in the 1931 Rule V Draft he would spend four seasons with the Boston club from (1932-35).
-Up and down to the minors often , Leo managed a major league career record of 11-10 with a 5.37 ERA during the seven year run.
+He was secured by the Pittsburgh Pirates but was sent to the minors for more experience and arrived in the major leagues with the Chicago White Sox for the 1924 season.
+Leo spent seven seasons in the majors, three with the Chicago club in (1924-1925 and 1928) and after being drafted by the Boston Braves on September 10, 1931 in the 1931 Rule V Draft he spent four seasons with the Boston club from 1932 to 1935.
+Up and down to the minors often , Leo managed a major league career record of 11-10 with a 5.37 ERA during the seven-year run.

-Mangum would spend seventeen up and down seasons in the minor leagues, from 1920 through 1938, that would see him with twenty different teams in eleven leagues.
+Mangum spent seventeen seasons in the minor leagues, from 1920 through 1938, that saw him with twenty different teams in eleven leagues.
 Leo's best year came in 1927 when he went 21 and 7 with a 3.33 ERA for the Buffalo Bisons, of the International League, while pitching 238 innings.
 Eleven seasons in his minor league years he pitched over 200 innings and in 1926, while with the Portland Beavers, of the IL he threw 328 innings, going 19-20 with a 3.84 ERA.